Table of Contents

 How to Deactivate Your Garage Door Opener

-If you notice that you’re missing one of your garage door remotes and can’t find it anywhere, the first step you should take is to deactivate that garage door opener.
+If you notice that you’re missing one of your garage door remotes and can’t find it anywhere, the first step you should take is to figure out how to deactivate that garage door opener.
 Garage door remotes operate by emitting a signal that connects to the garage door motor in your garage through a code.
 You will want to reset the code to erase the memory of the lost remote from your garage door opener.

 You can disable the garage door opener by pressing the Smart Button on your motor for several seconds to void all the remotes connected to your home.
 It’s vital to deprogram your garage door opener and disconnect all programmed devices.
 Some remotes store the access code in a battery, so you need to reprogram the entire garage door opener system to reset the code completely.
 That way, no one can access your garage even if they have the remote.